 Webhook URL Requirements

-For local development, you'll need a tunneling tool to expose your local server—we'll cover this in the testing section.
+For local development, use a tunneling tool to expose localhost.
+We cover this in the testing section.

 app.post('/webhooks/github', async (req, res) => {